Translational Research at the Intersection of AI, Immersive Technology and Creative Practice

 I am an interdisciplinary researcher, strategic leader and hands-on creator, working across academia and industry.

+I am a Professor in Digital Creativity, at University of York's School of Arts and Creative Technologies, as well as hold an appointment as R&D Lead, AI and Immersive at dock10, the UK's leading TV facility operator.
 My research blends elements from AI, Data Science, Human Computer Interaction (HCI), Design and Storytelling to create new interactive experiences with application areas ranging from games and immersive live performances to science education and informal learning.
 I have been central contribute to various large research initiatives, including being Principle Investigator and R&D Director for Weavr.tv, a £7.2m flagship project of the UK Government's Industrial Strategy Challenge Fund for the Creative Industries.
 I am committed to impact-driven research.
 I have worked closely with a range of organisations, from broadcasters, to game publishers and museums, creating new experiences that have been used by over 40 million people world-wide.

 I do not publish large quantities, but I pride myself on the quality of my work.
 My award-winning research has been published across leading academic venues, including ACM CHI, ACM UIST, IEEE Transaction on Visualization and Computer Graphics, as well as IEEE Transactions on Games.
 Please see my Google Scholar profile for a full list of publications.